How to become a New Zealand Resident as an Investor

 - have invested at least NZ$0.5 million in the business, and

 - have created a minimum of three new full-time jobs for New Zealand citizens or residents.

-- introduced new, or enhancing existing, technology, management, technical skills, products, or service
+- introduced new, or enhance existing, technology, management, technical skills, products, or services

 - created new, or significantly expanded existing, export markets